istio/istio.io/content/docs/examples/endpoints/index.md

       name: http
     {{< /text >}}

-1. Turn on mTLS in Istio by using the following command:
+1. Turn on mutual TLS in Istio by using the following command:

     {{< text bash >}}
     $ kubectl edit cm istio -n istio-system